 The backs of his forelegs are covered by feathering and the back legs have breeches/culottes, a fringe of long fur on the thighs.
 The tail is long with a flowing plume carried arched over the body.

-The Papillon is usually white with patches of any colour.
+The Papillon is usually white with patches of any color.

 This small dog has a happy and friendly personality.
 Normally not shy nor aggressive, the Papillon is bright, busy and curious.
 He is fearless and alert with a big-dog attitude making him an excellent watchdog.